Devoted to the Care, Health and Training of Dogs and Cats

 Rituals can help with healing.
 A funeral can help you and your family members openly express your feelings.
 Ignore people who think it’s silly to hold a funeral for a pet, and do what feels right for you and your family.

 Create a legacy.
 Preparing a memorial, planting a tree in memory of your pet, creating a photo album or scrapbook, or just sharing the memories you enjoyed with your pet, can create a legacy to celebrate their life.
-You can find wonderful ideas for pet memorials HERE.
-You can purchase a personalized dog necklace HERE.

 Look after yourself.
 The stress of losing a pet can really take a toll on your health.
 During this difficult time, be sure to eat a healthy diet, get enough sleep, exercise regularly to help release endorphins and raise serotonin, and drink plenty of water if you’re crying a lot so you don’t get dehydrated.
-I know you’re in pain, and it’s hard to worry about yourself while you’re so sad.
-But your becoming ill isn’t going to help – rather, it will only make things feel worse.

 If you have other pets, try to maintain your normal routine.
 Surviving pets can also experience loss when a pet dies, or they may become upset by your sorrow.
 Maintaining their daily routines and increasing exercise and play times will not only benefit the surviving pets, but will likely help you too.

 If all else fails, just pray and stay busy.
 I have found that for me, the best (only) way for me to get through grief is to pray often (several times a day) and keep busy.
 Just doing things to pass the time helps because as time passes, you begin to feel better.
-Fold laundry, go for a walk, go to the store.
-Clean out your cupboards, or your desk if you’re at work.
-Staying busy really does help.
-I personally have found going for walks to be the most helpful.

 This Poem Has Helped Me More Than Anything Else